 Do Your Homework

 When planning a party or meal, make sure you consider in detail the needs of everyone attending.
 Of course you’ll be asking about allergies and dietary requirements, but what about mobility needs?
-If you’re inviting a large group of children, say your child’s entire class, there is a good chance that at least one of them will have accessibility needs that could prevent them from enjoying themselves, or even from attending altogether.
+If you’re inviting a large group of children.
+Let us say your child’s entire class.
+There is a good chance that at least one of them will have accessibility needs that could prevent them from enjoying themselves, or even from attending altogether.

 Make Some Changes

-If you do not have a child in your family who has accessibility needs, it can be easy to forget just how much of a difference a few changes can make.
-Simple things, like making sure the furniture is arranged in a way that allows room for a wheelchair to move around, can make things so much easier for people who come to visit.
-Other minor changes could include moving items such as soaps down to a height that a wheelchair user could reach, and making sure that the path or driveway is wide enough and does not contain any obstacles.
+If you do not have a child in your family who has accessibility needs.
+It can be easy to forget just how much of a difference a few changes can make.
+Simple things, like making sure the furniture is arranged in a way that allows room for a wheelchair to move around.
+This can make things so much easier for people who come to visit.
+Other minor changes could include moving items such as soaps down to a height that a wheelchair user could reach.
+Or making sure that the path or driveway is wide enough and does not contain any obstacles.
 If you are inviting someone into your home for the first time, the best thing to do is simply ask them what they would find helpful.

-If you have a child with mobility needs in your own family, or as a part of your inner social circle, it may well be a good idea to invest in some larger changes to your home, so that they can be as comfortable as possible.
+If you have a child with mobility needs in your own family, or as a part of your inner social circle.
+It may well be a good idea to invest in some larger changes to your home.
+This will help them to be as comfortable as possible.
 Spending time outside can be a challenge for many children with accessibility needs, so make sure they can get around the garden easily.
 This may require a ramp to be installed, as well as external bifold doors, to ensure that they can easily move from house to garden or patio.
 If you do not have a downstairs bathroom, you may consider a small conversion, or a lift or stair lift installation.
 If you are planning on making any of these changes, discuss it with the child and their parents first, to be sure that you are making the right choice for them.